 The score is calculated when the candidate’s application is added to SmartRecruiters (by the candidate or a recruiter), and doesn’t change once calculated.
 Each candidate application has an independent Match score.
 So, if a candidate applies to multiple jobs, they may have different Match scores for each application.
 Candidates will never see their score.

-SmartRecruiters currently calculates the Match score for only candidates who apply with applications in English to jobs written in English.
+SmartRecruiters currently calculates the Match score for only candidates who apply with applications in English, French and German to jobs written in either one of those languages.

 SmartAssistant seatholders can see a candidate’s Match score:

 - on the Applicant List of a job